Agenda

 Speakers

-Steven Halcomb has over 14 years of geotechnical and cold regions engineering experience and works for CRW Engineering Group in Anchorage, Alaska.
-He regularly oversees geotechnical efforts on projects ranging from several hundred thousand to multi-million dollars in various environments including the arctic, subarctic, and marine.
-Mr. Halcomb has experience in shallow and deep foundation design, construction, and inspection.
-He has worked in ideal and adverse conditions including liquefiable and expansive soils and frozen ground requiring extensive thermal modeling.
-Mr. Halcomb is a member of the American Society of Civil Engineers and the Geo-Institute.
-He earned his B.S., M.C.E., M.S. in Arctic Engineering, and an Earthquake graduate certificate all from the University of Alaska Anchorage.
+Mr. Halcomb has over 16 years of geotechnical earthquake engineering experience in Alaska and throughout the US.
+He is Principal Geotechnical Engineer with Devise Engineering in Anchorage, Alaska.
+Mr. Halcomb regularly oversees geotechnical efforts on projects ranging from several hundred thousand to multi-million dollars in various environments including the arctic, subarctic, and marine.
+He has experience in shallow and deep foundation design, retaining walls, slope stability, pavements, excavations, and regularly aids during construction and performs various inspections.
+Mr. Halcomb has worked in ideal and adverse conditions including liquefiable and expansive soils and frozen ground requiring extensive thermal modeling.
+He is a member of the American Society of Civil Engineers and the Geo-Institute.
+Mr. Halcomb earned his B.S., M.C.E., M.S. in Arctic Engineering, and an Earthquake graduate certificate all from the University of Alaska Anchorage.

 There are 4 Courses in This Seminar